Priority 9: Economic Development

 The economy of the National Park is strong, business confidence is high and there is a good degree of networking and collaboration between businesses thanks to the work of the Cairngorms Business Partnership

 While the National Park’s economy is strong, business development in the does face challenges – for example, the limited access to high speed broadband and mobile communications services, both of which have become essential requirements for most businesses.
 Although the availability of high speed broadband has improved substantially in many of the most populated areas, there are still areas of the National Park with poor or no access.

-Postcode areas that will benefit from the Cairngorms Community Broadband Project
+Areas that are likely to benefit from the Cairngorms Community Broadband project

 40 – 60 properties 20 – 40 properties 0 – 20 properties